by guest writer Dr. Jamie Miller PT, DPT, CKTP |Foothills Litchfield Park Location

 Toe walking is a condition where a person walks on his or her toes without putting much, or any, weight on other parts of the foot—especially the heel.
 This condition is composed of multiple aspects of functional development working together to create change over time.
 As a parent, you might identify toe walking in your toddler as they learn to navigate, explore, and manage their environment in a dynamic, upright walking position.

 Parents who discover their children toe walking often wonder what caused it and how they can help.
-I hope to answer a few of these questions, but more importantly to explain the importance of physical therapy in recovery.
+We hope to answer a few of these questions, but more importantly to explain the importance of physical therapy in recovery.

 Let’s start with a few causes, looking beyond just the “muscles and bones.”
 Doctors have yet to identify a known cause for habitual, or idiopathic, toe walking.
 Biomechanical involvement due to congenital shortening of the Achilles tendon (which is often hereditary and is the result of abnormal foot structure) causes the tendon to shorten if its full length is not being used.
 Neurological diagnoses include muscle spasticity associated with cerebral palsy and paralytic muscle disease, or as a sign of autism.
 Last, but not least, there’s a sensory component that can be affected by a vestibular/visual dysfunction, a sensory processing disorder (SPD), or retained infant reflexes (ATNR/STNR) associated with developmental delay.